mattray/spiceweasel/README.md

 Cookbooks
 ---------
-The `cookbooks` section of the YAML file currently supports `knife cookbook upload FOO` where `FOO` is the name of the cookbook in the `cookbooks` directory.
+The `cookbooks` section of the JSON or YAML file currently supports `knife cookbook upload FOO` where `FOO` is the name of the cookbook in the `cookbooks` directory.
 If a version is passed, it is validated against an existing cookbook `metadata.rb` and if none is found, the missing cookbook is downloaded.
 The YAML snippet

     cookbooks:
     - apache2: